triposat/triposat/README.md

 <h2 align="center">
-  I fear not the man who has practiced 10 languages once, but I fear the man who has practiced one language 10 times.
+  I fear not the man who has practiced 10 languages once,<br/>
+  but I fear the man who has practiced one language 10 times.
 </h3>